Stochastic inflation and entropy bound in de Sitter spacetime: Introduction

 \section{Introduction}

-To investigate quantum gravity, we should assess the effectiveness of the theory.
-Entropy often plays a crucial role in our approach.
+Understanding quantum gravity requires a thorough assessment of the theory's effectiveness.
+Entropy consistently plays a crucial role in our research approach.
 According to the holographic principle, the entropy within a region is bounded by the area of its boundary.
-This was originally conjectured by Bekenstein~\cite{Bekenstein:1980jp} and later refined by Bousso~\cite{Bousso:1999xy}.
+The entropy bound was originally conjectured by Bekenstein~\cite{Bekenstein:1980jp} and later refined by Bousso~\cite{Bousso:1999xy}.
 The violation of the entropy bound is related to the information problem.
-There is a well-known case of evaporating black holes at late times.
-The violation of the entropy bound in black hole spacetimes is referred to as the information loss paradox~\cite{Hawking:1975vcx}.
-Conversely, the violation of the entropy bound in the de Sitter spacetime indicates that the long de Sitter phase during inflation is in the swampland~\cite{Arkani-Hamed:2007ryv}.
-The violation of the entropy bound was discussed from the point of view of quantum information\cite{Kames-King:2021etp, Geng:2021wcq}
+For example, consider the case of black holes that evaporate at late times.
+The violation of the entropy bound in black hole spacetimes is called the information loss paradox~\cite{Hawking:1975vcx}.
+Conversely, the violation of the entropy bound in the de Sitter spacetime indicates that a long de Sitter phase during inflation is in swampland~\cite{Arkani-Hamed:2007ryv}.
+The violation of the entropy bound has been discussed from the perspective of quantum information~\cite{Kames-King:2021etp, Geng:2021wcq}

-To link the violation of the entropy bound in black hole case with de Sitter spacetime, we use an analogy with the black hole case.
-An observer in a de Sitter spacetime cannot observe the entire spacetime.
-This is analogous to the black hole case, where the event horizon hides a finite region of the spacetime from external observers.
+An observer in a de Sitter spacetime cannot observe an entire spacetime.
+This is analogous to the black hole case, where the event horizon hides a finite region of spacetime from external observers.
 The boundary that restricts an observer's accessible region is termed the ``cosmological horizon" in de Sitter spacetime.
-We can assign the temperature and entropy of the cosmological horizon similar to the event horizon of black holes~\cite{Gibbons:1977mu}.
-In \cite{Arkani-Hamed:2007ryv}, violation of the entropy bound in the de Sitter spacetime is treated with an analogy to the black hole case.
+We can assign the temperature and entropy of the cosmological horizon to be similar to the event horizon of black holes~\cite{Gibbons:1977mu}.
+In \cite{Arkani-Hamed:2007ryv}, the violation of the entropy bound in the de Sitter spacetime was treated with an analogy to the black hole case.